doriantaylor/xslt-transclusion/README.md

 of the transcluded document, directly under `<article>` in the transcluding document.

+### Single-Element Documents

+When the `<body>` (or when present, `<main>`) of the transcluded HTML document only possesses a single child element (and no non-whitespace text nodes as children), and, assuming the parent of the transclusion reference admits it, that single child element can directly replace the transcluding element with no additional negotiation.
+Indeed, this condition should supersede the behaviour described in the previous section.

 ### Other Vagaries of HTML 5

 The introduction of the various sectioning elements in HTML5, in